-According to another application the time-varying magmay increase efficiency of the muscle blood pump.
-The first 25 netic field may be applied to the muscle of the patient include preferably a repetition rate over 80 Hz to provide pain relief effect.
+According to another application the time-varying magnetic field may be applied to the muscle of the patient include preferably a repetition rate over 80 Hz to provide pain relief effect.

 A treatment protocol may include four sections.
 The section may be repeated within one treatment.